-(Putch Clan) was born at the Kendall River Outstation and her family moved to Aurukun when she was a child.
-Commissioner Poonkamelya retired as a senior health worker with Queensland Health in 2009 where she worked for 29 years.
-On 26 January 2015 Aurukun Commissioner Poonkamelya was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-From 2016 to 2020 Aurukun Commissioner Poonkamelya was a Councillor for the Aurukun Shire Council, deciding not to stand as a candidate in the 2020 Local Government elections.
-She is a founding member of the Aurukun Community Justice Group and is also deeply committed to education as the pathway to employment and a promising future for young people.
-As a carer for Child Safety Services, Commissioner Poonkamelya believes in ensuring a safe environment for children to grow and mature.
+(Putch Clan) was born at the Kendall River Outstation and moved with her family to Aurukun when she was a child.
+She dedicated 29 years of her life to working as a senior health worker for Queensland Health, retiring in 2009.
+On 26 January 2015 Commissioner Poonkamelya was awarded the Medal of the Order of Australia (OAM) for her services to the community.
+From 2016 to 2020 she served as a Councillor for the Aurukun Shire Council but chose not to run in the 2020 Local Government elections.
+A founding member of the Aurukun Community Justice Group, Commissioner Poonkamelya is also deeply committed to education as a pathway to employment and a promising future for young people.
+As a carer for Child Safety Services, she believes in creating a safe environment for children to grow and mature.